mcvavy/70-483/README.md

 This list contains links to resources for the 70-483 Programming in C# Certification Exam.

+## Programming in C# Jump Start - [Watch here](https://mva.microsoft.com/en-us/training-courses/programming-in-c-jump-start-14254?l=j0iuozSfB_6900115888)
+This video tutorial is provided for free my Microsoft.
+It's quite lengthy.
+I personally did not go through all the video one after another since I have been working with C# for years now and I am familair with most of the topics, but could be use for someone.
+I definitely pick up some stuffs from here though.

 ## Create and use types (25-30)%
 - ### Find, execute and create types at runtime by using reflection
 	- [Create and apply attributes](https://docs.microsoft.com/en-us/dotnet/standard/attributes/writing-custom-attributes)